The Art Habit includes weekly time-saving art plans and process-based art experiences that children enjoy. Perfect for ages 2-7.

 "The Art Habit was exactly what my family needed to bring art into our home on a regular basis!
 The prompts were very clear which made it so easy to get everything started.
 By the end, my son wanted to explore on his own and gained confidence in just ‘going for it’."

 Michaela Rudd, Art-loving Mama | Toronto, Canada

 "My kids and I enjoyed every minute of the Art Habit.
 The prompts are easy to do and fun.
 There are extensions for more fun for older kids.The instructions are clear and easy to read.
 The community helped me stick to my goals.
 The support from Rachelle is awesome.
 I loved the reflection and ‘anchor’ questions in the workbook and the discussion about them on Facebook.
 Rachelle is really committed to helping you set a habit along the way."

 Chantal Chin A Foeng, Fun-going, artsy parent | The Netherlands

-Rachelle is the founder of TinkerLab.com, author of the best selling book TinkerLab: A Hands-on Guide for Little Inventors, and artist in residence in the Palo Alto Cubberley Artist Studio Program (CASP).
+Rachelle is the owner of TinkerLab.com, author of the best selling book TinkerLab: A Hands-on Guide for Little Inventors, and artist in residence in the Palo Alto Cubberley Artist Studio Program (CASP).
 She has a Masters in Education from Harvard and a BA in Theater from UCLA.
 Rachelle has costume credits on movies from Warner Brothers & Universal Studios, and was as an arts educator in museums around the nation including the MFA Boston and the DeYoung Museum in San Francisco.
-In her free time, she enjoys art museums, crafting with found materials, chai tea, spending time with her family and puppy, and her new role as a dorm Resident Fellow at Stanford University.
+In her free time, she enjoys crafting with found materials, chai tea, spending time with her family and puppy, and her new role as a dorm Resident Fellow at Stanford University.